 Most states tax at least some types of business income derived from the state.
 As a rule, the details of how income from a specific business is taxed depend in part on the business’s legal form.
-In most states, corporations are subject to a corporate income tax while income from “pass-through entities” such as S corporations, limited liability companies (LLCs), partnerships, and sole proprietorships is subject to a state’s tax on personal income.
+In most states corporations are subject to a corporate income tax, while income from “pass-through entities” such as S corporations, limited liability companies (LLCs), partnerships, and sole proprietorships is subject to a state’s tax on personal income.
 Tax rates for both corporate income and personal income vary widely among states.
-Corporate rates, which more often are flat regardless of the amount of income, generally range from 4% to 9%, and personal rates, which generally vary depending on the amount of income, can range from 0% (for small amounts of taxable income) to around 9% or more in some states.
+Corporate rates, which most often are flat regardless of the amount of income, generally range from roughly 4% to 10%.
+Personal rates, which generally vary depending on the amount of income, can range from 0% (for small amounts of taxable income) to around 9% or more in some states.

 Montana is like most states in that it taxes corporate income, but unlike many states in that it does not have any franchise or privilege tax generally applicable to businesses.
 Thus, for the most part, unless your business is a traditional corporation (a C corporation), your business itself will not be subject to a state tax on income or net worth.
 However, if income from your business passes through to you personally, that income will be subject to taxation on your personal state tax return.

-Montana’s tax on corporation income is called the “corporation license tax.”
-The rate is a flat 6.75% with a minimum tax of $50.
-(Multistate corporations that do not own or rent real estate or have personal property in Montana, whose only activity in Montana is making sales, and that have $100,000 of less of sales in the state, may pay an alternative tax of 0.05% of their Montana gross receipts.)
-Montana corporation license tax returns are due on the 15th of the fifth month after the close of the tax year; for companies whose tax year corresponds with the calendar year, this means returns are due on May 15th.
+Montana’s corporate income tax (CIT) is computed at a flat rate of 6.75% with a minimum tax of $50.
+(Multistate corporations that do not own or rent real estate or have personal property in Montana, whose only activity in Montana is making sales, and that have $100,000 of less of sales in the state, may pay an alternative tax of 0.5% of their Montana gross receipts.)
+Montana CIT returns are due on the 15th of the fifth month after the close of the tax year – for companies whose tax year corresponds with the calendar year, this means returns are due on May 15th.

-For purposes of comparison, note that for 2012 Montana taxes personal income at marginal rates ranging from 1.0% to 6.9%.
+For purposes of comparison, note that in recent years Montana has taxed personal income at marginal rates ranging from 1.0% to 6.9%.

 Let’s briefly look at additional details for five of the most common forms of Montana business: corporations (C corporations), S corporations, LLCs, partnerships, and sole proprietorships.

-S Corporations.
-An S corporation is created by first forming a traditional corporation, and then filing a special form with the IRS to elect “S” status.
+An S corporation is created by first forming a traditional corporation, and then filing a special form with the IRS to elect S status.
 Unlike a traditional corporation, an S corporation generally is not subject to separate federal income tax.
-Rather, taxable income from an S corporation is passed through to the individual shareholders, and each individual shareholder is subject to federal tax on his or her share of the corporation’s income; in other words, S corporations usually are “pass-through” entities.
+Rather, taxable income from an S corporation is passed through to the individual shareholders, and each individual shareholder is subject to federal tax on his or her share of the corporation’s income; in other words, S corporations usually are pass-through entities.
 (Note that a shareholder’s share of the S corporation’s income need not actually be distributed to the shareholder in order for the shareholder to owe tax on that amount.)
-Montana recognizes the federal S election, and Montana S corporations are not required to pay the state’s corporation license tax; however, an individual S corporation shareholder will owe tax on his or her share of the company’s income.
+Montana recognizes the federal S election, and Montana S corporations are not required to pay the state’s corporate income tax.
+However, an individual S corporation shareholder will owe tax on his or her share of the company’s income.

-By default, LLCs are classified for tax purposes as partnerships (or, for single-member LLCs, “disregarded entities”).
+By default, LLCs are classified for tax purposes as partnerships (or, for single-member LLCs, disregarded entities).
 However, it is possible to elect to have your LLC classified as a corporation.
-In that case, the LLC would also be subject to Montana’s corporation license tax.
+In that case, the LLC would also be subject to Montana’s corporate income tax.

 Example: For the 2012 tax year, your sole proprietorship had net income of $100,000.
 The $100,000 in net income is distributed to you personally, and you pay tax on that income on your individual state tax return.
 The rate will vary depending on your overall taxable income for the year.

-For further guidance on Montana’s corporation license tax, check the Department of Revenue website.
+For further guidance on Montana’s corporation license tax, visit the Montana Department of Revenue.
 For information on business-related taxes in other states, check Nolo’s 50-State Guide to Business Income Tax.
 And, if you’re looking for detailed guidance on federal income tax issues, check Tax Savvy for Small Business, by Federick Daily (Nolo).